eguneys/banditchess25/ui/TECHNICAL.md

 For the amount of polish, it still doesn't pass the professional tests.
 Is this the best I can do?
 We will see how much time I have to do it better.

+The MIT Licensed source code for Bandit Chess can be found [here](https://github.com/eguneys/banditchess25).